 Nope, this isn’t a one-time thing as we intend to keep this home loan and mortgage rates chart updated.
-By the way, interest rates on the chart above are as of March 2013, and the next update should be on June 2013.
+By the way, interest rates on the chart above are as of May 6, 2014.

 For now, these include banks and lending institutions that either have their interest rates published on their websites, or they furnished us with their interest rates.
 These are publicly available and can easily be verified.

 In the future, we will update this to include interest rates for in-house financing offered by some banks for their foreclosed properties.
 We also plan to include interest rates for refinancing so that the best refinance rates can be seen at a glance.
 At the moment, the chart only includes interest rates for new home loan accounts/purchases.